intercellular/cell/README.md

 ## Rule #1.
 Attributes map 1:1 to DOM attributes by default.

-When you define a javascript object, its attributes map 1:1 to DOM attributes.
+When you define a Javascript object, its attributes map 1:1 to DOM attributes.
 So,

 ```js
 var node = {